Leviathan36/kaboom/README.md

 Interacting with Kaboom-APT is more intuitive than ever:

-A revamped Command Line Interface (CLI) simplifies command entry and navigation.
+#### A revamped Command Line Interface (CLI) simplifies command entry and navigation.

 	kaboom -t <target_ip> -f <report_path> -p one_or_more_phases

 Precision in Discovery: Enhanced Nmap Scans

-Kaboom-APT's Nmap scan functionality has transformed:
+Kaboom's Nmap scan functionality has transformed:

-Detailed insights into open ports and services facilitate vulnerability identification.
+#### Detailed insights into open ports and services facilitate vulnerability identification.

 	kaboom -t <target_ip> -f <report_path> -p nmap